Cowboy Translator

 What Is a Cowboy Translator?

 Cowboy talk is the style of speech people connect with ranch life, old western movies, and frontier stories.
-This cowboy language translator turns plain English into that voice, and it also helps you read cowboy talk back in normal English.
+This cowboy language translator turns English into that voice, and it also helps you read cowboy talk back in normal English.

-How to Use This Cowboy Translator
+How to Use the Cowboy Translator

 1. Type or paste English into the left box